-Writing judgements are formally made onto the Classroom Monitor tracking system at the end of each term.
+Writing judgements are formally made onto an Excel tracking system at the end of each term.
 Analysis of the data impacts upon teachers planning so pupils' needs can be addressed.
 Moderation of teacher assessment is also completed termly in order to ensure that judgements are accurate.
-Children are formally checked using Classroom Monitor to ensure that they are making at least expected progress if not more.
+Children are checked using an Excel grid to ensure that they are making at least expected progress if not more.
 This information is in turn monitored by subject leads and SLT.
 Children who are not on track are identified for intervention/target teaching.